vojir/tprochazka-restful/README.md

    }

 See `@GET` annotation.
 There are also allowed annotations `@POST`, `@PUT`, `@HEAD`, `@DELETE`.
 This allows Drahak\Api library to generate API routes for you so you don't need to do it manualy.
-But tt is not neccessary!
+But it's not neccessary!
 You can define your routes using `IResourceRoute` or its default implementation such as:

     use Drahak\Api\Application\Routes\ResourceRoute;